-- Design and Functionality: Instructional materials are designed to support ease of student and teacher use.
-This includes (all of the following): - a. materials are scalable and accessible, and curriculum can be disseminated in a way that ensures equitable student, teacher, and community access; - b. a visually appealing design with an organized and logical format; - c. materials that are appropriately paced; - d. clear and concise educator-facing guidance that enables educators to prepare lessons in a timely manner; and - e. a variety of ways to engage with the content, including leveraging current technology and tools (e.g., online graphing calculators, digital manipulatives, etc.). - Adaptability for Context: Instructional materials contain materials and/or meaningful suggestions for how to adapt for district, school, and/or classroom context.
-This may include varied selections for topics under study; opportunities to modify tasks to connect to local resources, organizations, or issues; or varied pacing suggestions based on number of school days or minutes of instruction.

-• Program Coherence: Core instructional materials guide the use of additional supplemental mathematics materials (e.g., interventional materials), in content and approach.
-Use of supplemental materials support students in accessing the grade-level mathematics content that is concurrently happening in core instruction.
+- b. visually appealing design with an organized and logical format; - c. appropriate pacing; - d. clear and concise educator-facing guidance that enables educators to prepare lessons in a timely manner; and - e. a variety of ways to engage with the content, including leveraging current technology and tools (e.g., online graphing calculators, digital manipulatives). - Adaptability for Context: Instructional materials contain materials and/or meaningful suggestions for how to adapt for district, school, and/or classroom context.
+These materials may include varied selections for topics under study; flexibility to modify tasks to connect to local resources, organizations, or issues; or varied pacing suggestions based on number of school days or minutes of instruction. - Program Coherence: Core instructional materials guide the use of additional supplemental mathematics materials (e.g., interventional materials) in content and approach.
+Use of supplemental materials supports students in accessing the grade-level mathematics content that is concurrently happening in core instruction.